 Continue upstream for 1.4km until you arrive at Stockley footbridge cross and head up the right side of Seathwaite Fell.
 After about 1.5km you will reach reach Styhead Tarn and after another 800m, Sprinkling Tarn

-Codale Tarn is perfect for those wanting seclusion as it has few visitors, it is a bit remote and getting there is not for the faint-hearted but it is well worth it to camp by the side of one of the prettiest tarns in the Lake District with amazing views.
+Codale Tarn is perfect for those wanting seclusion as it has few visitors, it is a bit remote and getting there is not for the faint-hearted but it is well worth it to camp by the side of one of the prettiest tarns with amazing views.

 Just a 2 ½ miles from Grassmere, former home of the poet William Wordsworth and hub for tourist activity in the area.